Last updated on May 4, 2026

 If your home has dim corners, you’ll find plenty of helpful placement and care insights in my Indoor Plants Guide, where I’ve also discussed five easy-to-grow plants.

-Watering Peace Lily Plants
+Watering Peace Lily Indoors

 Peace lilies are expressive houseplants.
 They communicate their needs clearly.
 When the foliage begins to droop, it often indicates a need for water.
 Test the soil moisture by pressing your finger about an inch deep.
 If it feels dry, provide a thorough watering.